GenesysGo/docs-shadow-cloud/reference/shadow-glossary.md

 \
 **Peer-to-Peer Networking**: Peer-to-peer networking is a type of network architecture model where computers (or peer nodes) are connected together in such a way that each node can act as a client or a server for the other nodes in the network.
 In other words, it does not rely on a central server to manage the communication between the connected peers in the network.\
 \
 " **Proof of Stake (PoS):** A consensus mechanism in blockchain technology which allows nodes to validate transactions and produce new blocks according to the amount of coins each node holds.
 It is an alternative to the Proof of Work (PoW) consensus protocol.
 In PoS, validators stake their coins, meaning they have to deposit coins with the blockchain protocol before they can validate blocks.
-Validators receive rewards for creating blocks and are penalized for malicious behaviour.\
+Validators receive rewards for creating blocks and are penalized for malicious behavior.\
 \
 **Proof of Storage (PoSt):** Proof of Storage is a consensus cryptographic mechanism which is used to attest to the storage of data in a distributed storage network.
 The consensus model requires a randomly chosen subset of storage miners to periodically provide cryptographic proofs that they are storing data correctly and that all necessary nodes are online.
 The goal of PoSt is to ensure that data stored is secure, as well as increase the security and transparency of distributed storage networks.\
 \